We’re giving the Little Penguin a fighting chance of reversing the population decline happening around New Zealand.

-Little Blue Penguins are one of the few coastal birds that live close to urban areas making cars and dogs a real threat.
-Despite its fiesty nature, this pint-sized penguin has only has 600 breeding pairs to its name.
+Little Penguins are one of the few coastal birds that live close to urban areas making cars and dogs a real threat.
+Despite its fiesty nature, this pint-sized penguin has only has 6000 breeding pairs to its name.
 More

-Nest boxes are placed on the seaward side of the roads to prevent penguins from getting hit by cars.
-They also provide some protection from dogs and cats and increase the number of potential nesting sites along the coast.
+Little Penguins are in danger of being hit by cars when they cross roads to access natural burrows on the opposite side and also when returning to the sea.
+To reduce these penguin road deaths artificial burrows in the form of specially designed boxes are placed on the seaward side of a road.
+These boxes provide some protection from dogs and cats and increase the number of potential nesting sites along the coast.
 Thanks to an Infinity Foundation grant, we have installed a nest camera to gain a good picture of their breeding patterns!
 More

 Dogs and pests, such as rats and mustelids, are all dangerous to penguins.
 Find out more about our pest control program and how you can help.

-Planting native plants helps establish more favourable penguin habitat and restores coastal biodiversity.
+Planting native plants in areas favourable to Little Penguins restores natural habitat and coastal biodiversity.
 Learn about our planting program, native plants, and how you can join in.
 More

 Public awareness and research projects

 Find out what Places for Penguins is doing to encourage dog-owners to control their pets around penguin nests and how we’re monitoring penguin colonies.
 More